Colonization of Mars: Terminology

-Mission concepts and timelines
+Mission concepts

-Since the 20th century, there have been several proposed human missions to Mars both by government agencies and private companies.
+Landers and rovers have successfully explored the surface of Mars and delivered information about conditions on the ground.
+The first successful lander, the Viking 1 lander, touched down on the planet in 1976.

+Crewed missions to Mars have been proposed, but no person has attempted to travel to the planet, and there have been no return missions.
 Most of the human mission concepts as currently conceived by national governmental space programs would not be direct precursors to colonization.
 Programs such as those being tentatively planned by NASA, Roscosmos, and ESA are intended solely as exploration missions, with the establishment of a permanent base possible but not yet the main goal.
 Colonization requires the establishment of permanent habitats that have the potential for self-expansion and self-sustenance.
 Two early proposals for building habitats on Mars are the Mars Direct and the Semi-Direct concepts, advocated by Robert Zubrin, an advocate of the colonization of Mars.

 At the February 2017 World Government Summit, the United Arab Emirates announced a plan to establish a settlement on Mars by 2117, led by the Mohammed bin Rashid Space Centre.